Katie10sfeldt/githubTest/javascript.md

 - Animate the logo node from left to right
 - Expand the height of an element node when you click on it
 - SO MUCH MORE!

+## Day 33 - Traversing the DOM

+See notes for traversing the DOM and the get element in [dom.js](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/dom.js)